lightning/bolts/03-transactions.md

 `b` trailing zeros; the mask and compare is just seeing if the index at each bucket is a prefix of the index we want.

-# Appendix A: Expected weights
+# Appendix A: Expected Weights

-## Expected weight of the commitment transaction
+## Expected Weight of the Commitment Transaction

 The *expected weight* of a commitment transaction is calculated as follows: